GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

      FXParamColors       11   #00ff00ff #ff0000ff
 ZoneEnd
 ```
 So let's look at the new additions: what happens if you have more than 8 FXParams you want to assign to your 8-channel unit?
 You can continue adding additional FXParams in lines 2 and 3, then CSI will allow you to bank to the next FXParam via the **FXParamsBank** actions.
+Banking will also allow for mapping fx on 1-fader surfaces.

 **DefaultAcceleration** is optional, but allows you to set a custom acceleration curve to all encoders (there are per-parameter curves as well).